gxf1212/notes/course/Fundamental-biology/genetics.md

-The Law of Segregation (分离定律): The two alleles for each traitseparate (segregate) during gamete formation, thenunite at random, one from each parent, at fertilization.
+The Law of Segregation (分离定律): The two alleles for each trait separate (segregate) during gamete formation, thenunite at random, one from each parent, at fertilization.